 Twitter is continuously working on providing new updates to its users around the world.
 A few weeks ago, it introduced the feature of Instagram stories like fleets in India that stay on the profile for 24 hours.

 Thriving to give more control to its users, Twitter is on a roll as a social media giant.
 If you are not already active on Twitter, you need to start using a social media scheduler to schedule tweets now.

 Recently, Twitter has released a new update that will enable you to choose who can reply to your tweets (and who can’t!)
 This new update is now available for every Twitter user and can help you stop random replies to your auto-tweet.

 Now on iOS, you can see Retweets with comments all in one place. pic.twitter.com/oanjZfzC6y

 — Twitter (@Twitter) May 12, 2020

-Since May, the talk related to Twitter’s new update was viral as it was made available to only selected people.
-Last week, for a brief moment, Twitter quietly made this feature of controlling replies available on an update to every iOS user.
-But a short time later, it was confirmed that it was released by an error, and no such feature is going to be launched anytime soon.
+Since May, the talk about Twitter’s new update was viral as it was made available to only selected people.
+Last week, Twitter quietly made this feature of controlling replies available on an update to every iOS user for a brief moment.
+But a short time later, it was confirmed that an error released it, and no such feature is going to be launched anytime soon.